-1.10.34 Others
+1.10.35 Supporting other formats

 Most formats supported by translate-toolkit which support serializing can be easily supported, but they did not (yet) receive any testing.
 In most cases some thin layer is needed in Weblate to hide differences in behavior of different translate-toolkit storages.